 Here’s an excellent Foot Pain Infographic from Healthline that shows you 6 very easy exercises that will assist with some relief.

 You can use a towel to stretch your foot and even a can that is placed under your foot and rolled.
 Continue on to discover 3 additional exercises that are not so well known.

-Matt Shue is here from Upright Health is here to share 3 super simple, super effective and super secret exercises that can assist with heel and general pain in your foot.
+Matt Shue is here from Upright Health to share 3 simple and effective exercises that can assist with heel and general pain in your foot.

 Calf stretches, ankle strengthening, and arch massages are all common recommendations if you have plantar fasciitis.

 These are highly effective plantar fasciitis stretches that helped Matt get rid of his foot pain after years of daily, constant suffering.